 Trekking is the highlight of a visit to Nepal.
-The range of geographical features, variety of vegetation and rich Himalayan culture award trekkers with unique trekking experience.
+The range of geographical features, the variety of vegetation and rich Himalayan culture award trekkers with unique trekking experience.
 Thousands of visitors trek to different parts of Nepal every year to experience the charm of nature and culture.
 Most treks go through altitude between 1,000 to 4,000 meters, while some popular parts reach over 5,000 meters.

-Protected regions along the Himalayas like Shey-Phoksundo, Langtang, Sagarmatha, Makalu-Barun, Rara, Kanchenjunga and Shivapuri national parks, and Annapurna and Manasly conversation areas, provide excellent trekking options.
+Protected regions along the Himalayas like Shey-Phoksundo, Langtang, Sagarmatha, Makalu-Barun, Rara, Kanchenjunga and Shivapuri national parks, and Annapurna and Manaslu conversation areas, provide excellent trekking options.
 For group trekkers arrangement for food and accommodation are managed by trekking crew, while independent trekkers can find night rest and food halt at small lodges and tea houses that dot the main trails.
-Independent trekkers should be self sufficient.
+Independent trekkers should be self-sufficient.
 As per new regulations, all trekkers are required to carry TIMS card on their trek.

-Mountain flights offers a luxurious option of Himalayas experience.
+Mountain flights offer a luxurious option of Himalayas experience.
 The one-hour mountain flight takes one close to some of the highest peaks in the world including Mt.
 Everest.
 One can clearly see and identify the peaks, and see the Himalayan landscape and glaciers during the flight.
 The peaks seen are Gosaithan, Dorje Lhakpa, Phurbi Chyachu, Choba Bhamare, Gaurishankar, Melungtse, Chugimago, Number, Karyolung, Cho-Oyu, Gyachungkang, Pumori, Nuptse and of course Mt.
 Everest.
 Mountain Flights are offered by several airlines especially in the morning from the domestic airport in Kathmandu.

 Paragliding in Nepal gives the opportunity to experience an aerial view of the Himalayas.
 Pokhara, the beautiful lakeside town at the foot of the Annapurna mountains offers paragliding services.
-There are various deals for the paragliding veterans and novices.
-Three-day introduction course is offered to beginners, and tandem flights where one can fly with instructor are also offered.
+There are various deals for paragliding veterans and novices.
+Three-day introduction course is offered to beginners, and tandem flights where one can fly with the instructor are also offered.